aayushi1995/zania-test/README.md

 ### Future Scope

-1. Better handling of the update API.
+1. Better handling of the update API, just passing the changed data should handle the data properly.
 2. Better Placeholder UI when any Error occurs in the UI
+3. Drag and Drop functinalities in case of diagonally swapping the elements.
+4. Preloading individual images for the first time.

 ### Code structure
 1. /assets has data.json